reidbarber/gen-ui/README.md

 # Text2UI with React Spectrum

-Use NLP to generate working UIs with React Spectrum components.
+Use a text prompt to generate working UIs with React Spectrum components.
 Powered by OpenAI Codex.

 ## Get Started